Taran24coder/Taran24coder.github.io/README.md

  • Concatenate
  • Basic arithmetic operations like mean, mode, varience, average and many more.
  This was a wonderful experience to polish all useful points of Excel.
 Such as this is a very useful application to do our work in a very easy manner.
 Also, in this if we have almost a record of upto 100 pearson and we have to make a welcome letter for all we can just use mail merge with which we give required conditions and get our results in just some 2-3 minutes.

+## First Day in College
+Overall I can say that this is a very wonderful day as after alot of studies and exams a student is able to get admission.
+As on this day first of all the College and all the dignitaries has organised Shabad Kirtan for the starting of new academic year for first year students so that the whole session can run easily without any problems.
+After that there is an arrangement of snacks and tea and than all the first year students get there introductory files along with academic calander and prospectos.
+Also many speakers come on the stage and give us number of wishes and congratulations for this new academic year and we learn alot of things from them and they also tell us about the motive of this Student Induction programme which plays an important role and we will learn alot of things during this time.
+So, atlast I want to say that this day is unforgettable and remains always in my mind.

 ## Activity report of student induction programme 2024 Day- 1